vincelf-IVADO/magic_castle/docs/README.md

 **default_value**: `false`

-If true, Terraform will generate an ssh key pair that would then be used when copying file with Terraform file-provisioner.
-The public key will be added to the sudoer account authorized keys.
+If true, Terraform will generate an ssh key pair that will be used to copy files with Terraform file-provisioner.
+The public key will be added to the cluster sudoer account authorized keys.

-This parameter is useful when Terraform does not have access to one of the private key associated with the public keys provided in `public_keys`.
+This parameter is useful when Terraform does not have access to any of the private keys associated with the public keys provided in `public_keys`, or when `public_keys` is empty.

+A file containing a copy of the private key is created next to the `main.tf` after the apply.

 **Post build modification effect**:
 - `false` -> `true`: will cause Terraform failure.